Dual Diagnosis Treatment Goldsboro, NC

 Pride Of North Carolina Llc - 24.6 miles from Goldsboro, NC

-Pride Of North Carolina Llc is a dual-diagnosis treatment center in Wilson, North Carolina that offers treatment services for mental health and substance abuse disorders that include post-traumatic stress disorder as well as binge eating.
+Pride Of North Carolina Llc is a dual-diagnosis treatment center in Wilson, NC that provides treatment for drug or alcohol use and mental health disorders that include obsessive compulsive disorder as well as paranoid personality disorder.

 Address: 2416 Bedgood Drive, Wilson, NC 27893 in Wilson County